cjgwang/site/content/index.md

 Hi!
 I'm Cath Wang (王佳馨/왕가현/كاث), a mathematics undergraduate at Christ Church, University of Oxford.
 You can reach out by [email](catherine.jg.wang@gmail.com).

 Some things I'm working on:
-- Doing research on [scheming](https://openai.com/index/detecting-and-reducing-scheming-in-ai-models/) and [sandbagging](https://www.lesswrong.com/posts/jsmNCj9QKcfdg8fJk/an-introduction-to-ai-sandbagging)
+- Doing AI control research at MARS and governance research at FIG!
 - Running Encode Oxford, an AI policy advocacy organisation
-- Organising the first MUN committee on AGI and AI x-risk
-- Studying abstract linear algebra and partial differential equations
-- Part time policy research and advising
 - Some other organisations I am affiliated with: Encode Oxford, Oxford Women* in CS, Oxford Animal Ethics Society, Oxford Global Health Society, Effective Altruism Oxford
 - Trying to manage my disability and well-being
 - Trying to be vegan!